jm-multiverse/secret-recipe/README.md

 - **Rich Seed Data**: Populate extensive seed data to enrich the initial application setup, providing a comprehensive environment for development and testing.
 - **Language Support**: Enhance accessibility by introducing multilingual support, catering to a global audience.
 - **UI/UX Enhancements**: Introduce a modern, responsive UI/UX design to enrich user experience and engagement.

-## Contributing
-Contributions to the Secret Recipe API are welcome and valued.
-Whether it's bug fixes, feature enhancements, or documentation improvements, your input helps in building a better project.
-Here’s how to contribute:

-### Reporting Issues
-Found a bug or have an idea for improvement?
-First, please check the [Issues tab](https://github.com/jm-multiverse/secret-recipe/issues) to see if it has already been reported.
-If not, feel free to open a new issue.
-Please provide as much information as possible to help us understand and address the issue quickly.

-### Submitting Changes
-If you'd like to contribute code or documentation, you can follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes. (`git checkout -b my-new-feature`)
-3. Make your changes in the new branch.
-4. Commit your changes with a clear and descriptive commit message.
-5. Push the changes to your fork and submit a pull request to the main repository.

-For all submissions:
-- Please ensure your code adheres to the existing coding standards and conventions.
-- Verify that all existing tests pass and add tests for any new or changed functionality.
-- Update the documentation to reflect any changes.

-Once submitted, your pull request will be reviewed by a maintainer to ensure it meets the project's standards of code quality, documentation, and test coverage.
-If any further changes are requested, please address them and push to your branch for review again.
-Once approved, your pull request will be merged into the main repository.

 ## License
 The Secret Recipe API is licensed under the [GNU General Public License v3.0](LICENSE) - see the [LICENSE](LICENSE) file for details.